 Ideal timeline: While students may take courses throughout their programs, the 3.0-FCE course requirement must be met during the first two years.
 Although this ordinarily means 2 half-courses per term, students may wish to take up 4 half-courses per term in each of the first two years in order to achieve the disciplinary breadth required by their Major and Minor Areas.

 MST1003H: In addition to the 3.0-FCE minimum, MST 1003H, Professional Development for Medieval Studies PhDs (CR/NCR), must be taken by all PhD students during the first three years of registration.

 Browse our past language exams for Latin, French, and German.

 The Centre is renowned for its Latin program.
-A Level One Latin pass is a prerequisite to initial registration in the PhD program.
-Since Latin is the foundation of our program, the most important thing for PhD students to do is to pass the Level Two Latin exam as quickly as possible.
-All students are urged to have a try at the Level Two Latin exam on arrival, and to take it again whenever the opportunity presents itself afterwards.
+A Level One Latin examination pass is a prerequisite to initial registration in the PhD program.
+Since Latin is the foundation of our program, PhD students should attempt the Level Two Latin exam upon arrival, and take it again if required at the next available date.
 Students who do not pass the Level Two Latin exam on arrival are enrolled in MST 1001Y, Medieval Latin II.
 For further details, please see the PhD Program by Year.